Home » Days » International » Countdown to International Day Of Zero Waste? (2026)

 Impact of Excess Waste

-Waste has significant environmental impacts, contributing to pollution, greenhouse gas emissions, and loss of biodiversity.
-In fact, according to estimates from various environmental organizations, waste accounts for about 10% of global greenhouse gas emissions.
-Not only does this affect our climate, but it also presents health risks to communities worldwide.
+Waste has serious environmental consequences, contributing to pollution, greenhouse gas emissions, and biodiversity loss.
+According to estimates from environmental organizations, waste is responsible for about 10% of global greenhouse gas emissions.
+These effects influence not only the climate but also public health in many regions.

 Worldwide Waste Statistics

-The following table illustrates the staggering amount of waste produced globally and the importance of striving for zero waste:
+The following table shows the volume of waste generated globally and the growing need to reduce it:

 Observing the Day

-Communities and organizations around the world celebrate the International Day of Zero Waste through various events such as:
+Communities and organizations around the world mark the International Day of Zero Waste through events such as:

 • Workshops on reducing waste.